Dorlay: Dam

 It was built between 1971 and 1973.
 The dam has a storage capacity of 2500000 m3, with a catchment area of about 24.4 km2.

 It is at an altitude of about 500 m.

-The dam supplies potable water to the municipalities of Lorette, Chateauneuf, Chagnon, Cellieu, St-Paul-en-Jarez, La Grand-Croix and part of Rive-de-Gier.
+The dam supplies potable water to the municipalities of La-Terrasse-sur-Dorlay, Lorette, Chateauneuf, Chagnon, Cellieu, St-Paul-en-Jarez, La Grand-Croix and part of Rive-de-Gier.

 In 2008 it supplied about 1370000 m3 of water to about 22,630 people.

 Since the dam is used for drinking water, swimming is not allowed - but some people swim anyway.

 Some local people use the dam for canoeing, but there are no rental boats.

 Coal

 In 1730 a large coal seam was found along the Dorlay.
 A number of mines were sunk to a depth of 40 m or more.

 These were worked for a short period, then abandoned due to lack of pumping equipment.
 Mining resumed in 1776 with pumps operating, but was abandoned in 1792 due to the volume of water entering the mines from the Dorlay.

 The river's path marks a geological fault in the Loire coal basin.